neutrons/garnet/docs/source/design/reduction_plan_mvp.rst

 are added here:

     #. required parameters
-    #. unique name among the reduction plan list
     #. run range format
     #. datasource file path format
-    #. file format of every file in calibration, vanadium and ub sections
+    #. file format of every file in calibration, vanadium and ub and reduction plan file sections

 In case the selected reduction plan is in an invalid state, the next steps buttons/tabs are deactivated.
-A reduction plan is created only and only if is in a valid state.
+A reduction plan is created only and only if it is in a valid state.
 In any other case, the user has to fix the parameters.

 Tab Navigation: